Mustafa Selimov

-Mustafa Veisovich Selimov (Мустафа Веисович Селимов, Mustafa Veis oğlu Selimov; 21 March 1910 – 14 October 1985) was a Crimean Tatar communist leader, partisan, and civil rights activist.
+Mustafa Veis oğlu Selimov (Мустафа Веисович Селимов; 21 March 1910 – 14 October 1985) was a Crimean Tatar communist leader, partisan, and civil rights activist.
 Having been the First Secretary of the Yalta Communist Party before the war, he served as the commissar of a partisan formation during the war before being exiled the Uzbek SSR as a Crimean Tatar, where he went on to hold leadership positions in the Ministry of Agriculture of the Uzbek SSR and become one of the original organizers of the Crimean Tatar civil rights movement, for which he received reprimand from party organs.

 Early life

 Selimov was born on 21 March 1910 in Kökköz (since renamed Sokolinoye), where he initially attended school.
 Having been orphaned at the age of eleven, he went on to join the Komsomol when he was fifteen.
 In Bakhchisarai he headed a regional library before completing school and becoming a member of the Communist Party in 1931.
 He then returned to his native village, where he became secretary of the village council and deputy chairman of a collective farm.
 However, he was soon made manager of the Bakhchisarai District Party Committee, where he remained until 1935 before attending additional training and moving on to be a political instructor there in 1936.
 From 1937 to May 1939 he served as secretary of the Komsomol committee, from then to September he headed the district land department before being drafted into the Red Army later that month.
 He briefly attended training to be a political instructor, likely in preparation for the Soviet-Finnish War, before returning to Crimea.
 Having been posted to the personnel department of the Bakhchisarai Regional Party Committee upon his return, he soon became the 1st Secretary of the Yalta District Party Committee in February 1940.